 STATUS Housing is implementing this new funding along with other measures through the existing Notice of Funding Availability.
-On January 12, City Council approved the first project utilizing these funds, providing \$1.8 million to be used for water infrastructure related to the development of 125 forsale single family homes.
-Construction is anticipated to begin by October 2022.
-Twenty percent of these homes will be reserved for families 80 percent AMI and the remaining homes will be restricted to 120 percent AMI and below.
-HOU anticipates bringing an additional project to the City Council for approval in August 2022 for a 168-unit multifamily development.
-Pending City Council and permit approval, construction is expected to begin in spring 2023.
+On January 12, City Council approved the first project utilizing these funds, providing \$1.8 million to be used for water infrastructure related to the development of 125 for-sale single family homes.
+20 percent of these homes will be reserved for families 80 percent AMI and the remaining homes will be restricted to 120 percent AMI and below.